Peachypie98/RivaGAN/README.md

    * --use_noise: True
    * --use_bit_inverse: True
 5. Inference RivaGAN Model
    After completing the model training, our objective is to encode a data watermark onto a video and subsequently extract it from the encoded footage.
-After the inference process, it will generate `output_log.txt` file, providing a detailed record of the extracted data from each frame in the video and a watermarked video that contains the data.
+After the inference process, it will generate `output_log.txt` file, providing a detailed record of the extracted data from each frame in the video and a watermarked video that contains the data

    ```
-   python inference.py --model_weight 'weight_path/model.pt' → Default
+   python inference.py --model_weight 'weight_path/model.pt'
    python inference.py --data_dim 64 --model_weight weight_path/model.pt --your_data (1,0,1,1)*8 --fps 30
    ```
    Default Hyperparameters Details: